Apache: Hunting

 Western Apache hunted deer and pronghorns mostly in the ideal late fall.
-After the meat was smoked into jerky around November, they migrated from the farm sites in the mountains along stream banks to winter camps in the Salt, Black, Gila river and even the Colorado River valleys.
+After the meat was smoked into jerky around November, they migrated from the farm sites in the mountains along stream banks to winter camps in the Salt, Black, Gila River and even the Colorado River valleys.

 The Chiricahua mostly hunted deer followed by pronghorn.
-Lesser game included cottontail rabbits (but not jack rabbits), opossums, squirrels, surplus horses, surplus mules, wapiti (elk), wild cattle and wood rats.
+Lesser game included cottontail rabbits, opossums, squirrels, surplus horses, surplus mules, wapiti (elk), wild cattle and wood rats.

 The Mescalero primarily hunted deer.
-Other game includes: bighorn sheep, buffalo (for those living closer to the plains), cottontail rabbits, elk, horses, mules, opossums, pronghorn, wild steers and wood rats.
-Beavers, minks, muskrats, and weasels were hunted for their hides but body parts but were not eaten.
+Other game includes bighorn sheep, buffalo (for those living closer to the plains), cottontail rabbits, elk, horses, mules, opossums, pronghorn, wild steers, and wood rats.
+Beavers, minks, muskrats, and weasels were hunted for their hides but were not eaten.

-The Jicarilla primarily hunted bighorn sheep, buffalo, deer, elk and pronghorn.
-Other game included beaver, bighorn sheep, chief hares, chipmunks, doves, ground hogs, grouse, peccaries, porcupines, prairie dogs, quail, rabbits, skunks, snow birds, squirrels, turkeys and wood rats.
+The Jicarilla primarily hunted bighorn sheep, buffalo, deer, elk, and pronghorn.
+Other game included beaver, bighorn sheep, chief hares, chipmunks, doves, groundhogs, grouse, peccaries, porcupines, prairie dogs, quail, rabbits, skunks, snow birds, squirrels, turkeys and wood rats.
 Burros and horses were only eaten in emergencies.
 Minks, weasels, wildcats and wolves were not eaten but hunted for their body parts.

 The Lipan ate mostly buffalo with a three-week hunt during the fall and smaller hunts until the spring.
 The second most utilized animal was deer.
 Fresh deer blood was drunk for health.
-Other animals included beavers, bighorns, black bears, burros, ducks, elk, fish, horses, mountain lions, mourning doves, mules, prairie dogs, pronghorns, quail, rabbits, squirrels, turkeys, turtles and wood rats.
+Other animals included beavers, bighorns, black bears, burros, ducks, elk, fish, horses, mountain lions, mourning doves, mules, prairie dogs, pronghorns, quail, rabbits, squirrels, turkeys, turtles, and wood rats.
 Skunks were eaten only in emergencies.

 Plains Apache hunters hunted primarily buffalo and deer.
-Other game were badgers, bears, beavers, fowls, geese, opossums, otters, rabbits and turtles.
+Other game included badgers, bears, beavers, fowl (including geese), opossums, otters, rabbits, and tortoises.

 Clothing

-Influenced by the Plains Indians, Western Apaches wore animal hide decorated with seed beads for clothing.
+Influenced by the Plains Indians, Western Apaches wore clothing sewn from animal hides decorated with seed beads for clothing.
 These beaded designs historically resembled that of the Great Basin Paiute and is characterized by linear patterning.
 Apache beaded clothing was bordered with narrow bands of glass seed beads in diagonal stripes of alternating colors.
-They made buckskin shirts, ponchos, skirts and moccasins and decorated them with colorful beadwork.
+They made buckskin shirts, ponchos, skirts, and moccasins and decorated them with colorful beadwork.